An upper bound conjecture for the Yokota invariant: The Turaev-Viro Volume Conjecture

 because the sum in the formula for $TV_r(E_L)$ has polynomially many terms all with the same sign. \end{proof}

 \begin{oss} There is an overlap between Theorem \ref{teo:volconj} and Theorem 1.1 of \cite{bound6j}.
 Some links of Theorem \ref{teo:volconj} are also Fundamental Shadow Links (FSL); namely, those links corresponding to graphs obtained from the tetrahedron by blow-ups.
-However as we have seen many others are not. \end{oss}
+However as we have seen in Remark \ref{rmk:newmanifolds} (infinitely) many others are not. \end{oss}